-Black and White Cookie Cake is light, spongy yellow cake with chocolate & vanilla icing in every slice.
-It's a beloved cookie made into cake!
+If you love black and white cookies, you'll love this Black and White Cookie Cake.
+With a light, spongy yellow cake and a delicious mouthful of chocolate and vanilla icing in every slice, it's a beloved cookie made into cake!

 Jump to: